-- 1 Oxford Reference.
+1 Oxford Reference.
 Overview: Artificial Intelligence.
-Retrieved August 14, 2023, from Artificial intelligence -Oxford Reference. - 2 Kelly, Kevin (2016).
+Retrieved August 14, 2023, from Artificial intelligence -Oxford Reference.

+2 Kelly, Kevin (2016).
 The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future.
+Viking.

-Viking. - 3 Oxford Dictionaries.
-Retrieved August 25, 2023, from artificial intelligence definition of artificial intelligence in English from the Oxford dictionary (ucl.ac.uk). - 4 Gartner.
-Al-First Strategy Leads to Increasing Returns.
-Retrieved August 14, 2023, from Survey Analysis: An Al-First Strategy Leads to Increasing Returns, by Erick Brethenoux, Published June 21, 2023 .
+3 Oxford Dictionaries.
+Retrieved August 25, 2023, from artificial intelligence - definition of artificial intelligence in English from the Oxford dictionary (ucl.ac.uk).

+4 Gartner.
+AI-First Strategy Leads to Increasing Returns.
+Retrieved August 14, 2023, from Survey Analysis: An AI-First Strategy Leads to Increasing Returns, by Erick Brethenoux, Published June 21, 2023 .
 GARTNER is a registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and is used herein with permission.
-All rights reserved. - 5 Gartner, Quick Answer: What is the True Return on Al Investment?
+All rights reserved.

+5 Gartner, Quick Answer: What is the True Return on Al Investment?
 By Ethan Cohen, Afraz Jaffri, Published April 26, 2023. (gartner.com).
+Survey_Analysis An_795644_ndx.pdf.

-Survey_Analysis_An__795644_ndx.pdf. - 6 Gartner, Quick Answer: How Should CXOs Structure AI Operating Models?
+6 Gartner, Quick Answer: How Should CXOs Structure AI Operating Models?
 By Chirag Dekate, Soyeb Barot, Sumit Agarwal, Anthony Mullen, Published February 27, 2023.

-- 7 Wall Street Journal.
-"How Leaders Plan for Al Success."
-Paid Program: Lessons From Enterprise Al Pioneers (wsj.com). - 8 Smith, Brad, Browne, Carol Ann, and Gates, Bill (Foreword) (2019).
+7 Wall Street Journal.
+"How Leaders Plan for AI Success."
+Paid Program: Lessons From Enterprise AI Pioneers (wsj.com).

+8 Smith, Brad, Browne, Carol Ann, and Gates, Bill (Foreword) (2019).
 Tools and Weapons: The Promise and Peril of the Digital Age.
+Penguin.

-Penguin. - 9 Excerpted from "Why digital trust truly matters," September 2022, McKinsey & Company, www.mckinsey.com.
+9 Excerpted from "Why digital trust truly matters," September 2022, McKinsey & Company, www.mckinsey.com.
 Copyright (c) 2023 McKinsey & Company.
 All rights reserved.
-Reprinted by permission. - 10 Microsoft.
-Retrieved August 16 2023 from Announcing Microsoft's Al Customer Commitments - The Official Microsoft Blog. - 11 Microsoft.
-Retrieved August 16, 2023 from Reflecting on our responsible AI program: Three critical elements for progress - Microsoft On the Issues. - 12 Microsoft.
-Retrieved September 8, 2023 from The building blocks of Microsoft's responsible AI program Microsoft On the Issues.
+Reprinted by permission.

+10 Microsoft.
+Retrieved August 16 2023 from Announcing Microsoft's AI Customer Commitments - The Official Microsoft Blog.

+11 Microsoft.
+Retrieved August 16, 2023 from Reflecting on our responsible AI program: Three critical elements for progress - Microsoft On the Issues.

+12 Microsoft.
+Retrieved September 8, 2023 from The building blocks of Microsoft's responsible AI program -Microsoft On the Issues.

+©2023 Microsoft Corporation.
+All rights reserved.
+This document is provided "as-is."
+Information and views expressed in this document, including URL and other Internet website references, may change without notice.
+You bear the risk of using it.
+This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
+You may copy and use this document for your internal, reference purposes.